-Students who are on Financial Aid Suspension may appeal this decision to the LMU Executive Director of Student Financial Services.
+Students who are on Financial Aid Suspension may appeal this decision to the LMU Executive Director of Financial Aid.
 The appeal must be made in writing and explain why the student failed to make SAP and what has changed that will allow the student to make SAP at the next evaluation.
+An approved appeal would typically contain an extenuating circumstance beyond your control along with supporting documentation.
 This letter should be sent to: